 If you’re wondering where to go in Ipoh Malaysia, why not start by exploring some of the old buildings in the area?
 Perak was once under British rule, and many buildings from its colonial era still exist today.

 For a time, some of the buildings were beginning to fall into ruin.
-In recent years, Ipoh has experienced a bit of a revival.
-Many of the old buildings have been renovated and turned into art galleries, coffee houses, or boutique hotels.
+In recent years, Ipoh has experienced a revival.
+Many of the old buildings have been renovated and turned into art galleries, coffee houses or boutique hotels.
 Others remain as they once were.

 Address: Throughout the Old Town of Ipoh

-Kong Heng Block is the Ipoh best place to visit for hip eateries and interesting shops.
-You also won’t want to miss a visit to the Kong Heng Flea Market, which hosts many vendors selling art, handicrafts, and other souvenirs.
+This area was once the commercial centre of Old Town Ipoh, and it has been revived in recent years.
+It’s the Ipoh best place to visit for hip eateries and interesting shops.
+You also won’t want to miss a visit to the Kong Heng Artisan Market which hosts many vendors selling art, handicrafts and other souvenirs.

 This area is located just west of the Kinta River at the end of Concubine Lane in Old Town.
 While it’s an Ipoh must go place at any hour of the day, it’s particularly busy during the evening hours.
 If you’re looking for fun things to do in Ipoh at night, you’ve found your spot.